 And be aware that some insurers are reluctant to insure learner or very inexperienced drivers, so there’s a chance your insurer may refuse to cover young drivers at all.

 What level of cover will the named driver have?

 If you add a named driver to your policy, they will have the same level of cover as you do as the main driver.
-Depending on the level of cover you’ve taken out, this could be:
+Depending on the level of cover you’ve taken out, this could be the following:

 Third-party: The minimum legal requirement to drive a car.
 Third-party insurance covers damage done to other vehicles, drivers or property while being used by the main policyholder or a named driver, but it doesn’t cover damage to the policyholder’s car.